-Satellite images and tracking maps of Category 1 Tropical Cyclone Kimi 2021, January 15 - 19.
+Satellite images, weather maps and tracks of Category 2 Tropical Cyclone Kimi 2021, January 15 - 19.
 Max wind speed 100km/h.

 Kimi is located 191 km (103 nautical miles) east-southeast of Cairns, Australia, and has tracked northwestward at 2 km/h (1 knot) over the past 6 hours.